sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 ![Tackling the long tail of tiny repos with shard merging](https://storage.googleapis.com/sourcegraph-assets/blog/tackling-long-tail/tackling-the-long-tail-hero.png)

-In this post we give you a brief overview of how we tackle the long tail of tiny repositories by introducing shard merging to Zoekt, in our [quest to index the OSS universe](https://about.sourcegraph.com/blog/why-index-the-oss-universe/).
+In this post we give you a brief overview of how we're tackling the long tail of tiny repositories by introducing shard merging to Zoekt, in our [quest to index the OSS universe](https://about.sourcegraph.com/blog/why-index-the-oss-universe/).

 ## What is Zoekt?

 [Zoekt](https://github.com/sourcegraph/zoekt) is a code search engine that performs trigram-based regex search.
-Originally created by Han-Wen Niehuys, Zoekt is fast, easy to deploy and easy to maintain, which makes it a great choice for our self-hosted customer deployments.
+Originally created by Han-Wen Niehuys, Zoekt is fast, easy to deploy, and easy to maintain, which makes it a great choice for our self-hosted customer deployments.
 [Sourcegraph is actually taking on maintainership of Zoekt, which you can read about here](ADD LINK).

 ## Why not just scale out?